GPU acceleration of plane-wave density functional theory calculations in Abinit: Porting framework

 \subsection{Host-device memory transfers}

 The heaviest data move between host and device happens at the wave-function level.
 As a consequence, it is critical to offload most wave-function-based computations to the GPU while minimizing host-device data transfers.
 In order to port the wave function calculation to GPU, the wave function must first be transferred to GPU.
-The main strategy consists in performing a single transfer of the wave function from CPU to GPU at the start of every self-consistent field (SCF) iteration, then avoid any intermediate transfers and keep the wave function entirely on GPU memory to perform the diagonalization of a constant Hamiltonian operator, as seen in step 4 of Algorithm~\ref{algo:scf}, before updating the electronic density.
+The main strategy consists in performing a single transfer of the wave function from CPU to GPU at the start of every self-consistent field (SCF) iteration for the current \kpoint of the reciprocal space.
+Then we avoid any intermediate transfers and keep the wave function for that \kpoint entirely on GPU memory to perform the diagonalization of a constant number of Hamiltonian applications operator, as seen in step 5 of Algorithm~\ref{algo:scf}.

-An additional host-device memory transfer is performed before proceeding to the next self-consistent iteration for the needs of computing the electronic density function from converged wave function coefficients (see step 8 of Algorithm~\ref{algo:scf}).
-This transfer is necessary to organize the wave function in a suitable memory layout, done on the CPU, before executing symmetrization operations on Fourier space on the GPU.
-Computing the density involves a FFT operation on the converged wave function coefficients.
-The so-called \textit{waveform} layout enables per-band (per-spinor) FFT operations, requiring all plane-wave coefficients for each band to be contiguous in memory.
-This necessitates copying the converged wave function with index remapping: the iterative diagonalization algorithm uses column-major order by bands while the \textit{waveform} layout requires column-major order by plane waves.
+An additional host-device memory transfer is performed after treating all \kpoint{}s for the needs of computing the electronic density function from occupations and converged wave function coefficients for every \kpoint{} (see step 11 of Algorithm~\ref{algo:scf}).
+This involves an FFT operation on GPU.